ananyevm/ananyevm.github.io/research.md

 [[Published Version](https://doi.org/10.1016/j.jebo.2021.02.003)]
 [[Working Paper Version](https://www.nottingham.ac.uk/research/groups/nicep/documents/working-papers/2020/nicep-2020-04.pdf)]

-We argue that organized religion serves as a powerful mechanism of change and subsequent persistence of cultural norms.
+We argue that colonial Christian missions had a long-term impact on anti-gay attitudes in Africa.
 We use a geo-coded representative survey of African countries and the location of historical Christian missions to estimate a significant and economically meaningful association between proximity to historical missions and anti-gay sentiments today.
-Using anthropological data on pre-colonial acceptance of homosexual practices among indigenous groups, we show that the establishment of missions, while nonrandom, was exogenous to pre-existing levels of intolerance among local populations.
-Thus, we argue that our results are indicative of a causal effect of missionary religious conversion.
-Our study demonstrates that organized religion can facilitate change in norms and values.
+Using anthropological data on pre-colonial acceptance of homosexual practices among indigenous groups, we show that the establishment of missions, while nonrandom, was exogenous to pre-existing same-sex patterns among indigenous population.
+The estimated effect is driven by persons of Christian faith and statistically indistinguishable from zero on samples of Muslims, nonbelievers, and followers of traditional indigenous religions.
+Thus, we argue that our results are indicative of a causal effect of missionary religious conversion to Christianity.

 #### Effect of Income on Trust: Evidence from the 2009 Crisis in Russia (with [Sergei Guriev](http://econ.sciences-po.fr/staff/sergei-guriev)), *The Economic Journal*, Volume 129, Issue 619, April 2019, Pages 1082–1118,
 [[Published Version](https://doi.org/10.1111/ecoj.12612)]